-Middle Tennessee State University is committed to sustaining an environment of tolerance for diversity among is students, staff, and faculty.
+Middle Tennessee State University is committed to sustaining an environment of tolerance for diversity among its students, staff, and faculty.
 In addition, the University acknowledges a responsibility of encouraging all members of the community to observe certain standards of civility in their interactions with one another.
 The choice to associate one's self with this fellowship of scholars is freely made by each participant, but obligates those who do join to observe the following expectations for civilized conduct within the MTSU community:

-the practice of personal honesty in all matters;
+- the practice of personal honesty in all matters;

-a positive regard for the dignity and value of each citizen in the community;
+- a positive regard for the dignity and value of each citizen in the community;

-respect for the individual rights and possessions of community members;
+- respect for the individual rights and possessions of community members;

-disdain for bigotry and hatred expressed in any form or medium and directed toward identifiable groups or individuals in the community;
+- disdain for bigotry and hatred expressed in any form or medium and directed toward identifiable groups or individuals in the community;

-tolerance for the convictions and opinions of others, even when not in agreement with one's own beliefs;
+- tolerance for the convictions and opinions of others, even when not in agreement with one's own beliefs;

-a recognition of community members' mutual needs and concerns, and acceptance of a responsibility held in common to support the personal growth and efforts of each individual in furtherance of the well-being of the entire community.
+- a recognition of community members' mutual needs and concerns, and acceptance of a responsibility held in common to support the personal growth and efforts of each individual in furtherance of the well-being of the entire community.

 You may purchase season tickets to MTSU athletic events at a discount.
-Contact the Ticket Office at 898-2103, Gate 1A, Floyd Stadium, for information.
+Contact the Ticket Office at 615-898-2103, Gate 1A, Floyd Stadium, for information.

 Bulletin boards have been placed in most departments.
 Notices that relate to you, your job, your department, and other university related items of general interest are posted on these boards.
 The bulletin board placed in the Human Resource Services lobby, display Federal and State Requirement posters.